 Making AdjustmentsThe IRS recommends that workers check their tax withholding and complete a new W-4 every year.
 Also when their financial situation changes due to marriage, divorce, a new job, among other big life changes.
 To make changes to your W-4, download a copy of the form on the IRS website.
 Then, fill it out using the suggestions from the estimator, then submit it to your employer.
 If you feel you're on course for a hefty tax bill next April, remember you can also opt to make a payment or increase estimated quarterly tax payments to the IRS.
 If you do end up changing your W-4 now for the 2019 tax year, you'll want to recheck your withholding again in January.
 That's because any changes you make at midyear in your withholding may not be ideal for all of 2020.
 The IRS is urging workers to use the estimator to review their withholding for 2019.
 You can find it on the IRS website at www.IRS.gov/withholding.
 Doing this sooner, rather than later, is better.
 It will give you more opportunity to have more tax withheld every paycheck.
 Minimizing the likelihood that you'll be writing a big check to Uncle Sam next year.
 FINSYNC's integrated payroll system, which combines payments, payroll, projects, accounting, cash flow projections, cash flow management, expenses, reimbursement and time tracking, can also help small businesses come tax time.
 The intuitive online system can process payments and accurately comply with federal and state employee tax withholding requirements.
 Including full-time employees and independent contractors who require the issuance of a 1099 tax form.

 Payroll Management SupportManaging employees and their payroll is one of the most costly areas for many businesses.
 Integrating payroll with other back-office functions and smart online tools can simplify and speed up the payroll process overall.
 In addition, ensuring greater accuracy.
 FINSYNC's system of accounting tools links a small business' payroll with their other general ledger accounts.
 Then, creates a virtual hub that tracks all financial transactions.
 It also has a built-in direct deposit function.
 Which automatically generates accurate tax returns and payments, and includes software for tracking work hours for employees.
 You can use an integrated payroll process to pay not only full-time employees but also independent contractors.
 The system can also adapt to suit firms that pay employees based on commission.
 Or on how often they deliver a product or service.
+Here are 3 reasons you should rely on intuitive software for managing your payroll.

 Detailed Insight Into Your Cash FlowManaging cash flow is essential to keep a business thriving.
 Payroll is one of the biggest recurring expenses for an employer.
 To effectively manage a business' cash flow needs, it makes sense to give managers a steady, real-time view of the company's outlays.
 Especially when the time to cut payroll checks comes around.
 Contrast these benefits to the standard approach small businesses often use to handle their payroll and related bookkeeping tasks.
 Typically meaning relying on employee timesheets that are not turned in until the end of the week to gauge hours worked.
 And consequently, the company's payroll for that pay period.
 If, like most businesses, you rely on timely invoicing to help maintain your cash flow.
 You have to calculate the timing of invoices and any pending expenses from a spreadsheet or other bookkeeping method to begin to get a clear picture of how prepared you are to fund your payroll needs.
 Integrating payroll functions with other administrative tasks easily avoids all of this.
 "Cash flow management becomes more effective and information for owners is more readily available in an integrated environment," Olsen says.

 Improved Access to CapitalUnderstanding how your business is doing day-to-day makes it possible for entrepreneurs to manage their companies more effectively.
 Accessing current and reliable information on your business is much easier with a responsive, integrated system.
 This can also enhance your business' access to capital.
 As a track record of solid performance increases the likelihood of being approved for a business loan.
 FINSYNC's integrated payroll system combines payments, payroll projects, accounting, cash flow projections, cash flow management, expenses, reimbursement and time tracking.
 In conclusion, even with all of these capabilities, it can still be up to 30% more affordable.
 Compared to standalone services from traditional payroll companies.
 So, ask yourself.
 Can your business really afford not to use an integrated payroll system?
+Save up to 30% over your current provider with FINSYNC's payroll solution.

 Save TimeSetting up payroll can be daunting.
 There’s a lot more to it than simply determining how much each of your employees should be paid.
 You need to factor in benefits, make sure the appropriate amount of taxes are withheld and meet compliance regulations that vary from state to state.
 When you set up your payroll within an accounting platform like FINSYNC, which syncs up all of your small business finances in one place, taxes are calculated automatically.
 This automated bookkeeping not only saves you a significant amount of time, it can also dramatically improve the accuracy of your payroll.
 Intuitive payroll software can streamline your efforts even further by integrating time tracking and accountability into your projects.
-Mobile-enabled time tracking that’s synced up to your payroll can make it simple to calcuate accurate payments.
+Mobile-enabled time tracking that’s synced up to your payroll can make it simple to calculate accurate payments.
 Geo-fencing and IP tracking provide visibility so you know the hours submitted were actually at the job site.
 This is especially true if you work with contractors in addition to full-time employees, both of whom can use the time-tracking tool.
 Integrated payroll software makes it seamless to pay both W-2 and 1099 employees on the same cycle.

 Save MoneyWhen you don’t have the budget to hire a full-service payroll company, innovative software is a logical alternative to tackling the task yourself — especially when you consider the amount of time and resources the DIY approach requires.
 Integrated payroll software like FINSYNC can cost 20 to 30 percent less than standalone services like ADP or Paychex, and has the benefit of being synced up with your small business finances on a single dashboard.
 When shopping around for payroll software, be mindful of add-on pricing.
 Some companies charge extra for capabilities like time tracking, integrated expense claims management and extra administrative users.

 Save Your SanityWhen it comes to avoiding fines and penalties, peace of mind is invaluable.
 You’ve got a lot on your plate already — payroll shouldn’t add to the stress of running your small business.
 Online payroll tools can help you avoid miscalculations and missed deadlines.
 They can also help you keep up with changing regulations without any extra effort (or stress) on your part.
 Automatic updates ensure that you remain compliant in the state in which you operate, even when tax tables are updated.
 Wondering if your contractor should actually be classified as an employee?
 Have a question about calculating benefits?
 Payroll can be complicated on a lot of different levels.
 The best payroll software is backed by live support in the form of a dedicated, U.S.-based representative that you know by name.
 Let’s not forget about the importance of paying your employees on time, every time.
 When you’re staring down a million different deadlines, payroll is something that simply can’t wait.
 Well-designed payroll software can take the crucial task of paying your employees off of your plate.
 Relying on intuitive payroll software is simply a smarter way to run your small business.
 Save time and money so you can concentrate your efforts on growing your business.
+Learn more about FINSYNC's simple, reliable, affordable cloud-based payroll.

 |Cash Flow Management|